bmateusz/zio-memcached/docs/about/contributing.md

 If you don't get a merge in a day after your review is successful, then please gently remind folks that your code is ready to be merged.

-Sit back, relax, and enjoy being a ZIO Redis contributor!
+Sit back, relax, and enjoy being a ZIO Memcached contributor!

 # ZIO Contributor License Agreement

-Thank you for your interest in contributing to the ZIO Redis open source project.
+Thank you for your interest in contributing to the ZIO Memcached open source project.

 This contributor agreement ("Agreement") describes the terms and conditions under which you may Submit a Contribution to Us.
 By Submitting a Contribution to Us, you accept the terms and conditions in the Agreement.
 If you do not accept the terms and conditions in the Agreement, you must not Submit any Contribution to Us.